Read this article to discover the rules in place for SMSF trustees, and discover what you can do to ensure your SMSF operates within the super laws.

 Driving your super C-A-R-T

-Running a SMSF is all about steering your own super CART .
-The term C-A-R-T stands for Compliance, Administration, Reporting and Tax management responsibilities.
+Running a SMSF is all about steering your own super CART.
+I have created the term C-A-R-T for SMSF trustees and it stands for Compliance, Administration, Reporting and Tax management responsibilities.

 CART is a term that I have coined to help SMSF trustees manage the mandatory aspects of running a SMSF, including the task of ensuring that everything gets done when it should, such as meeting reporting deadlines.